What Is Keytruda® (pembrolizumab)?

 Keytruda targets the PD-1 receptor found on certain immune system cells.
 It blocks the proteins that bind to the receptor.
 When this pathway is affected by cancer cells, the cancer can grow and spread without being kept in check by the immune system.
 By blocking the PD-1 pathway, Keytruda can help the body’s immune system fight the cancer.2

 What are the possible side effects of Keytruda?

-The most common side effects of Keytruda include:1,3
+The most common side effects of Keytruda when given with chemotherapy include1,3

 - Nausea, diarrhea, constipation, and vomiting